The Kaluga Turbine Plant (KTZ) has been sued in at least two cases. Representatives of the company have been summoned to court.

 The second lawsuit is from Promtekhpostavka LLC, filed in the Moscow Region Arbitration Court only on July 11.
 Details of the case are not yet known.

-KTZ produces, among other things, OK-90A-1 Azurit and OK17-M Mirazh steam turbine units for nuclear-powered strategic missile cruisers of Project 955 Borei and Project 885M Yasen-M.
+KTZ produces, among other things, OK-90A-1 "Azurite" and OK17-M "Mirage" steam turbine units for nuclear submarine missile cruisers of strategic purpose of Project 955 "Borei" and Project 885M "Yasen-M".

-Earlier, www1.ru reported that MiG-31 fighters used hypersonic Kinzhals for the second time in three days.
+Earlier, www1.ru reported that MiG-31 fighters used hypersonic "Kinzhal" missiles for the second time in three days.

 Read more materials: